horizon-research/3D-Reconstruction-From-Point-Cloud/README.md

-# 3D Reconstruction From Point Cloud with Color Transfer
+# 3D Reconstruction From Point Cloud using Point-based Detail Transfer

 ## 1. Reconstruct Mesh from Point Cloud